olia danilevich via Pexels

 Why Commission Is Specifically Exposed

-Base salary is predictable.
-You can model the employer NIC cost once, at the point of hiring or salary review, and it holds.
+Commission payments carry higher employer NIC risk than base salary because they arrive in variable lumps rather than steady monthly amounts, making the true cost harder to track until year-end reconciliation surfaces the variance.
+Base salary is predictable: you model the employer NIC cost once, at the point of hiring or salary review, and it holds for the year.
 Commission doesn't work that way.

 Commission is variable.
 It arrives in lumps.
 A rep who earns £40,000 base and generates £25,000 in annual commission doesn't receive that commission in twelve neat monthly instalments.
 They might earn £500 in a slow month and £8,000 in a strong quarter-end month.
 Every pound of that commission carries employer NIC at 15%.

 The maths is straightforward.
-A £5,000 commission payment costs the company £750 in employer NIC on top of the gross amount.
+When an employer pays commission above the £5,000 Secondary Threshold, a £5,000 commission payment costs the company £750 in employer NIC on top of the gross amount.
 A £10,000 month costs £1,500.
-For a team of ten reps each generating £30,000 in annual commission, the employer NIC on commission alone is £45,000 a year — before a single pound of base salary NIC is counted.
+For a team of ten reps each generating £30,000 in annual commission, the employer NIC commission cost in 2026 is £45,000 a year — before a single pound of base salary NIC is counted.

 Most commission budgets are built around gross commission cost.
 The NIC on top of that gets buried in a general payroll line and surfaces as a variance at year-end.
 This is a process problem, not just a finance problem.
 If you don't know the true cost of each commission payment as it's processed, you can't plan accurately.